Theborna/EEG-Olfactory-Alzheimer/README.md

 ## References

-Refer to `report.pdf` or `refs.bib` in the `report` directory for complete list of cited references.
+Refer to `report.pdf` for complete list of cited references.

 ## Code